Trade relationships during and after a crisis: Data and variables

 \subsection{Data}

-\textbf{Firm-to-firm relationships.} Using Colombian customs data from 2007 to 2019, I track all monthly transactions between Colombian flower exporters (tax IDs) and U.S.\ importers (names).\footnote{For more details on the data refer to \citet{Martinez2024}.} The data include trade values, quantities, and customs offices used for each shipment.
-I construct an importer identifier and generate a monthly buyer--seller panel.
-Using this panel, I can follow relationships from January 2007 until their last transaction or December 2019, whichever comes first.
+\textbf{Firm-to-firm relationships.} Using Colombian customs data over 2007--2019, I track all monthly transactions between Colombian flower exporters (identified by tax IDs) and U.S.\ importers (identified by firm names, since U.S.\ importers do not have Colombian tax IDs).
+The data include trade values, quantities, and customs offices used for each shipment.
+I construct an importer identifier through name standardization and generate a monthly buyer--seller panel.
+This panel tracks relationships from January 2007 through their last observed transaction, with December 2019 as the right-censoring date.

-The dataset contains roughly 23,347 buyer--seller relationships between U.S. \ importers and Colombian exporters, classified under HS 2-digit code 06 (``trees and other plants, live; bulbs, roots and the like; cut flowers and ornamental foliage’’).
-Ninety-three percent of monthly transactions correspond to cut flowers (HS 0603), with the remainder involving plants and roots.
-The final dataset includes 1,113 exporters and 1,833 importers. \\
+The dataset contains 23,347 buyer--seller relationships between U.S.\ importers and Colombian exporters, classified under HS 2-digit code 06 (live trees, plants, bulbs, roots, cut flowers, and ornamental foliage).
+Ninety-three percent of monthly transactions correspond to cut flowers (HS~0603), with the remainder involving plants and roots.
+The full dataset includes 1,113 exporters and 1,833 importers.
+The pre-shock analytical sample is smaller, as described in Section~\ref{sec:summary-stats}.\\

-\textbf{Road disruptions and routes to ports.} Data on road disruptions come from multiple governmental sources.
-The Emergency Office produced a report in May 2011 documenting road closures, their locations, duration, and type (e.g., scheduled repair, landslide, or accident).
+\textbf{Road disruptions and routes to cargo terminals.} Data on road disruptions come from multiple governmental sources.
+The Unidad Nacional para la Gestión del Riesgo de Desastres (UNGRD) produced a report in May 2011 documenting road disruptions, their locations, durations, and type (e.g., scheduled repair, landslide, or accident).
 To fill gaps in reopening dates, I reviewed Ministry of Transport reports, official news releases, and media coverage.

-I focus on 37 road disruptions that affected exporters’ routes to cargo terminals (Figure \ref{fig:closures}).
-Disruptions lasting only a single day or allowing one-way traffic are excluded.
-Duration matters because flowers have a limited shelf life and must reach international markets promptly.
+I focus on 37 road disruptions that affected exporters' routes to cargo terminals, shown in Figure~\ref{fig:road_disrupted}.
+Disruptions lasting less than a week or allowing one-way traffic are excluded, since flowers have a limited shelf life and must reach international markets promptly.